p3rsephone/SO/README.md

 Use `make`.

 ## And how do I use it?
 You can type all of your commands in the controller.

-If you `inject` someting, a new terminal will open where you can then write more commands.
+## Still lost :weary:
+If you don't know how to even start, you can check out one of our [examples](https://github.com/p3rsephone/SO-Project/wiki/Examples) first.

 ## Things to improve
 - [ ] Add support for MacOS